MayankDembla/Udemy-Spring5Webapp/README.md

    when no qualifier is defined , it will automatically take the primary bean

 - Spring Profiles
-   Control your application in different Runtime Environment.
+   Control your application in different Runtime Environment. <br>
+   @Profile - using to set the profile of the class/service <br>
+    spring.profiles.active - need to set in properties.

+ - Default Profile